 Shacochis: It really gets back to that point about co-opetition that Sam Ramji mentions in the interview.
 Different members of the Cloud Foundry ecosystem have different perspectives.
 We’ve got this incredible diversity of traditional hardware and software vendors shaping the direction, as well as newer players contributing back core functions to the Foundation.

 Sterling: All those enhancements come from real-world experience.
 We’ve been hosting .NET apps on Cloud Foundry since early 2012, before it was even considered possible.
 It only makes sense that we would contribute the underlying code for those Microsoft technologies back into Cloud Foundry to accelerate new capabilities for our customers and the industry.

 Q: Beyond the community contributions, how does our role in the Cloud Foundry community enhance the Hybrid IT Delivery Platform?

-Sterling: We’re preparing to release some new capabilities on CenturyLink Cloud, including the addition of the latest version of AppFog, our public cloud-native application platform based on Cloud Foundry.
+Sterling: We’re preparing to release some new capabilities on CenturyLink Cloud.
 We’re excited to build on past efforts to create a more “unified platform” approach – offering different flavors of agile infrastructure in a single management interface.
 We’re also building a new marketplace capability that will offer developers access to our ecosystem of add-on services for their apps.